Nature for Everyone, Everywhere!

 Q: How does the program actually work day-to-day?

-A: You’ll have one monthly group meeting (2-3 hours), one wilderness weekend, and work on your individual project at your own pace (1-3 hours/week).
+A: You’ll have at least one monthly 1 on 1 meeting with your mentor (1-2 hours), one wilderness weekend, occasional workshops and group events, and work on your individual project at your own pace (1-3 hours/week).
 Everything is scheduled around student/work commitments with virtual options available.

 Q: Is the wilderness trip safe for total beginners?